StormTheCastle/BasicOMVDockerServer/OpenMediaVault/Docker/README.md

 2. Verify that typing in the Windows explorer bar (or using right-click This PC > Add network location) lets you access `\\<IP Address>\dockerdata` and that you may add folders and data directly to the drive.
    - If you have trouble with this, check that your user has the appropriate security for the folders.

 At this point, you are ready to add compose containers.
 The basic steps will be: Services > Compose > Add / Add from Example > Fill out paths and variables > (Pull only first time setup or update) / Up.

+Before you start, make sure you go to your shared files and keep track of the absolute paths of the various folders you will be referencing for data.

+In my examples, for instance, appdata will be referred to using /dockerappconfig and the data folder will look like /srv/dev-disk-by-uuid-***/dockerdata

 More detailed steps per container below:
 - [Tailscale](OpenMediaVault/Docker/Tailscale/README.md)
 - [Jellyfin](OpenMediaVault/Docker/Jellyfin/README.md)
 - [Calibre-web](OpenMediaVault/Docker/Calibre-web/README.md)